-Companies exempted from maintaining a Register of Nominee Directors
+Companies Exempted From Maintaining a Register of Nominee Directors

 The following companies are exempted from maintaining a Register of Nominee Directors:

-- Public companies which shares are listed for quotation on an approved stock exchange in Singapore, and the wholly-owned subsidiaries of such companies
+- Public companies which shares are listed for quotation on an approved stock exchange in Singapore, and the wholly owned subsidiaries of such companies

-- Singapore financial institutions, and the wholly-owned subsidiaries of such companies
+- Singapore financial institutions, and the wholly owned subsidiaries of such companies

-- Companies wholly-owned by the Singapore Government, and the wholly-owned subsidiaries of such companies
+- Companies wholly owned by the Singapore Government, and the wholly owned subsidiaries of such companies

-- Companies wholly-owned by statutory bodies established by or under a public Act for a public purpose, and the wholly-owned subsidiaries or such companies
+- Companies wholly owned by statutory bodies established by or under a public Act for a public purpose, and the wholly owned subsidiaries or such companies

 - Companies which have their shares listed on foreign stock exchanges and which are subject to regulatory disclosure requirements and requirements relating to adequate transparency in respect of their beneficial owners, as imposed through enforceable means (e.g. stock exchange rules and law).

-Get a free template Register of Nominee Directors
+Template for Register of Nominee Directors